kdoore/CS2335-Gitbook/finding_game_objects.md

 ```

 ###Crashing Unity
 For the code above, you need to make sure that you're not calling initializeObjectRefs(); more than a couple times, otherwise, the constant attempts to find gameObjects will crash your system.
 Make sure to look at your logic that determines if initializeObjectRefs() gets called.
 The ordering of your test cases matters!
-You want to first test the condition that is not checking for GameObject.Find(""), so in the starter code above, notice that the first thing to check is whether the gameObject reference: mainpanel==null  If we were testing GameObject.Find("MainPanel"), first, then we'd look through every GameObject every update() loop, that could crash our system.
+You want to first test the condition that is not checking for GameObject.Find(""), so in the starter code above, notice that the first thing to check is whether the gameObject reference: mainpanel==null  If we were testing GameObject.Find("MainPanel"), first, then we'd look through every GameObject every update() loop, that can cause lag in our system.
 Using individual flags for each gameOjbect: sb and mp, insure that each GameObject is initialized, otherwise we'll keep calling InitializeObjectRefs() until all flags have been set to true.
 It may be that you only have to wrap one gameObject in this protective wrapper, in that case you're only checking 1 flag in order to set initialized=true;

 	```
 	//inside initializeObjectRefs, check for each flag to be true